mortenmathiasen/piir/README.md

 ### Compilation

-You will need the PIIR software which can be build from source code, e.g. by using [git](https://git-scm.com/) and [gcc](https://gcc.gnu.org/)
+You will need the PIIR software which can be build from source code, e.g. by using [git](https://git-scm.com/) and [gcc](https://gcc.gnu.org/).

-To install the tool follow these steps:
+To compile the tool follow these steps:
 ```
 git clone https://github.com/mortenmathiasen/piir.git
 cd piir